idno0001/lang-approx/README.md

 As the name suggests, *language-generator* generates text that resembles a language in some way.
-The idea is simple: it takes a sample input text and computes the conditional probabilities that characters (respectively words) follow a string of other characters (respectively word) of, say, length *n*.
+The idea is simple: it takes a sample input text and computes the conditional probabilities that characters (respectively words) follow a string of other characters (respectively words) of, say, length *n*.
 This gives an *n*-step Markov chain.
 Using this Markov chain, *language-generator* can then print random text with the same conditional probabilities.